Masaru Amono

 Masaru Amono (9 August 1942 – 28 July 2006), also known as Masaru Amano, was a Japanese professional golfer.

 Professional career

 Amono played on the Japan Golf Tour, winning three times.
 As a senior golfer, he won the 1995 Senior PGA Tour qualifying school in the United States and played on the tour in 1996.
-His best finishes were a pair of tied for fourths at the Cadillac NFL Golf Classic and the Northville Long Island Classic.
+His best finishes were a pair of ties for fourth at the Cadillac NFL Golf Classic and the Northville Long Island Classic.